JBSiena/WS_GROUP_PROJECT/Readme.txt

 to Avoid getting Error:
     install the requirements in the requirements.txt

-    Open your Terminal/CMD then
+    Open your Terminal/CMD then navigate to the folder where requirements.txt file is located

-    navigate to the requirements.txt folder then type
+    when you are in the folder where the requirements.txt file is located run the command below.

-    "pip install -r requirements.txt"
+    pip install -r requirements.txt

 ++--------------------------++